theod07/wikirace/README.md

 In Iterative Deepening DFS, we DFS to a set depth and increment the depth at each step.
 This guarantees that the shortest path will be found (if it exists).

-We created a class called `wiki_node` with two attributes:
-1. url - the url for the given Wikipedia article
-2. child_nodes - a list of url links contained in the article body

-The article's HTML is retrieved through Python's `requests` library and parsed using `BeautifulSoup`'s `html.parser`.
-Links on the page were by filtering out tags that began with `/wiki/`.
-Additionally, we filtered out any links that contain `/wiki/File:` and `/wiki/Special:` because they do not add valuable nodes to our graph.

-One article on Wikipedia may have duplicate links that point to the same page.
-To avoid keeping track of any duplicated pages, we store the href links (`child_nodes`) as a set.
-This has the combined benefit of constant time to look-up (check for inclusion) as well as constant time to add a new item.
-Note: a set does not necessarily maintain order of the input.
+We chose to query Wikipedia's mediawiki api using python's `requests` library, which allows us to get the articles that are linked from a given page.

-The IDDFS function takes in two strings, start and end, which are the URLs of the articles, and calls the Depht-Limited Search (DLS) function for incremental increase in depth.
+The IDDFS function takes in two strings, start_url and end_url, which are the URLs of the articles, and calls the Depht-Limited Search (DLS) function at each incremental increase in depth.
+In theory we could increment forever until we find a search, but chose to limit the depth to nine by assuming articles are connected by 6 degrees of separation with a margin of 1.5.
 Once DLS finds the end node, IDDFS returns the traversed path.

-The DLS function takes in three arguments: route (a Counter object), end (a string), and depth (an integer).
-It recursively calls DLS, decrementing depth each time and returns nothing until the current node matches the end node.
+The DLS function takes in three arguments: start (a string of the article title), end (a string of the article title), and depth (an integer limiting the depth of search).
+DLS continually explores child nodes in a Last-In-First-Out (LIFO) order.
+At each new node, the child nodes are returned in a set and we check whether the end-node appears in the set of child nodes.
+This is beneficial because checking whether an element is in a set is a fast operation.

-Route is stored as a Counter object rather than a for its constant look up time.
-If a node has already appeared in our current route, we want to avoid exploring it again.
-The Counter's keys are the nodes and the values are the indices where the node appears in the route.
-Calling Counter's method `.most_common()` efficiently sorts the keys by value to reconstruct the route's correct sequence.

 ### Improvements
-While this implementation will find a shortest path, it is impractical to run for two arbitrary start/end articles with unknown depth because of the time required to solve.
-To improve this, consider parallelizing the search process.
-We could try to multithread this on a single machine, but there may be rate limits imposed on sending requests to Wikipedia.
-We could consider introducing some stop time in between requests to Wikipedia as a workaround or include a try/except condition to handle any bad responses from Wikipedia.
-We could try any bad responses at a later time.

-Rather than running the risk of being blocked from Wikipedia from a single IP, it would be most beneficial to perform a distributed parallelized search if possible, where one machine/process searches for child nodes of itself and farms the search for each child node to separate machines/processes.

-We've also assumed that the input will have valid URLs for Wikipedia articles.
-To make this more robust, consider including a helper function which validates each URL and/or website.
-Additionally, we have chosen to filter out href links that look like `/wiki/File:` and `/wiki/Special:` because they lead to pages that do not help our search.
-We can improve the implementation by finding other URLs that systematically do not add value to the search.
+While Iterative-deepening DFS is an improvement over BFS and DFS, it can be improved if we search in both directions at the same time.
+The search in the opposite direction would be symmetric where we would explore the parent nodes for a given article and store them in a set.
+Consider searching in the forward direction when depth is even and searching in the reverse direction when depth is odd until a path is found.
+The benefit of this bi-directional search is that the rate that we discover new nodes to explore is significantly less than in the one-directional search (assuming that the number of links on a page is constant).

+The bi-directional search will decrease the amount of computation required, but will require extra functionality: we would need a way to check whether the paths that we have explored in both directions have met each other.
+One idea would be to treat the fringe nodes as two sets (parents and children).
+An "AND" operation on the two sets at the end of each iteration would identify any nodes that connect two paths.

+The function `get_children()` includes a try/except handle `KeyError`s when they occur.
+Future improvements to this implementation may benefit from understanding the reason for `KeyError` and handle the exception more intelligently/robustly.

+Function `get_children()` is called repeatedly throughout this implementation, one article at a time.
+Future improvements may consider querying the API for multiple articles at a time and caching the results, which may improve performance as well as reduce loading to API server.
+Further testing required.